prt459/Simple_CW_keyer/README.md

 D2 - keyed line, goes high with each key-down (dot or dash)

-D3 - PTT line, goes high while transmitting, then reverts to low after BREAK_IN_DELAY mS (set to 800)
+D3 - PTT line, goes high while transmitting, then reverts to low after BREAK_IN_DELAY mS (set to 300)

+D4 - straight key (to GND)

 D8 - a square wave tone output at CW_TONE_HZ Hz (set to 700)